Carmel-by-the-Sea, California: Modern era

-In 1932, the city developed the Devendorf Park that occupies the block of Ocean Avenue and Junipero Street.
-The city park is Carmel's central gathering place for outdoor events.
-The park is close to downtown shopping, the Carmel beach, and California State Route 1.

-Arts colony

 In 1905, the Carmel Arts and Crafts Club was formed to support and produce artistic works.
-After the 1906 San Francisco earthquake, the village was inundated with musicians, writers, painters and other creatives, all arriving to the growing artists’ colony after their bayside city was utterly devastated.
-These new residents were offered home lots – ten dollars as a down payment, little or no interest, and whatever they could afford to pay on a monthly basis.
+Following the 1906 San Francisco earthquake, an influx of artists, writers, musicians and other creative people escaped the disaster for Carmel.
+The new residents were offered home lots with a ten-dollar down payment, little or no interest, and whatever they could afford to pay monthly.
+In 1906, the San Francisco Call devoted a full page to the "artists, writers and poets at Carmel-by-the-Sea."

-Jack London described the artists' colony in his novel The Valley of the Moon.
-Among the noted writers who lived in, or frequented, the village were Mary Austin, Nora May French, Robinson Jeffers, Sinclair Lewis, George Sterling and his protégé Clark Ashton Smith, and Upton Sinclair.
-Visual artists of Carmel in the early twentieth century included Anne Bremer, Ferdinand Burgdorff, E. Charlton Fortune, Arnold Genthe, Percy Gray, Armin Hansen, Alice MacGowan, Charles Rollo Peters, William Frederic Ritschel, and Sydney J. Yard.

-The Carmel Arts and Crafts Club held exhibitions, lectures, dances, and produced plays and recitals at numerous locations in Carmel, including the Pine Inn Hotel, the Old Bath House on Ocean Ave, the Forest Theater, a small building in the downtown area donated by the Carmel Development Company, and finally, purchasing their own lot on Casanova Street, where they built their own clubhouse in 1907.
+The Carmel Arts and Crafts Club held exhibitions, lectures, dances, and produced plays and recitals at numerous locations, including the Pine Inn Hotel, before purchasing a lot on Casanova Street, where they built a clubhouse in 1907.
+By 1914, the club had achieved national recognition.

-In 1911, the town became host to what became an ongoing tradition of presenting plays by Shakespeare with a production of Twelfth Night, directed by Garnet Holme of UC Berkeley and featuring future mayors Perry Newberry and Herbert Heron, with settings designed by artist Mary DeNeale Morgan.
+In 1911, Carmel began a tradition of presenting plays by Shakespeare with a production of Twelfth Night, directed by Garnet Holme of UC Berkeley and featuring future mayors Perry Newberry and Herbert Heron.
 Twelfth Night was again presented in 1940 at Heron's inaugural Carmel Shakespeare Festival, and was repeated in 1942 and 1956.

-By 1914, the club had achieved national recognition, with an article in The Mercury Herald commenting that "a fever of activity seems to have seized the community and each newcomer is immediately inoculated and begins with great enthusiasm to do something ... with plays, studios and studies".
+In 1915, during the Panama–Pacific International Exposition in San Francisco, various items showcasing Carmel were featured in the Monterey County exhibit within the California Building.
+This exhibit included natural and industrial products of this part of the state.
+As part of Carmel's involvement in the Exposition, the Junipero Serra or The Padres performance from the Forest Theater took place on July 30–31, 1915, within the Court of the Universe.
+This pageant, written and directed by Perry Newberry, was a tribute to Father Junipero Serra and featured prominent citizens of Carmel in its cast, such as Frederick R. Bechdolt and Grant Wallace.
+Around twenty-five thousand individuals attended these performances.